NoorUlBaseer/User-Management-using-Clerk/README.md

 ## Troubleshooting

-### Missing Clerk Key
-Ensure that the Clerk API keys are correctly placed in your `.env` files.
+- **Missing Clerk Key:** Ensure that the Clerk API keys are correctly placed in your `.env` files.
 Double-check that the keys are from your Clerk account.

-### Backend Errors
-Check the server logs for specific error messages and ensure that the Clerk SDK is correctly initialized.
+- **Backend Errors:** Check the server logs for specific error messages and ensure that the Clerk SDK is correctly initialized.

-### CORS Issues
-If you encounter CORS issues, ensure that `cors()` middleware is correctly set up in the `backend/index.js` file.
+- **CORS Issues:** If you encounter CORS issues, ensure that `cors()` middleware is correctly set up in the `backend/index.js` file.

 Please review these troubleshooting steps if you encounter any issues while running the application.
 If the problem persists, feel free to reach out for further assistance.